Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-operations.md

 ### Description

 `WithdrawStakeAmt` is the first of two operations to withdraw the delegator's stake amount from an SSN.
 Upon successful calling of this transition, the withdrawn stake amount will enter an **unbonding** state.
-The delegator will need to wait for 24,000 blocks (~2 weeks) before the delegator can successfully invoke `CompleteWithdrawal` transition to complete the withdrawal back to the delegator's wallet.
+The delegator will need to wait for the unbonding period to complete before the delegator can successfully invoke `CompleteWithdrawal` transition to complete the withdrawal back to the delegator's wallet.
 When the stake amount is in unbonding state, it will not be eligible for any new rewards ($ZIL and/or gZIL).

-For testnet, the unbonding period is 50 blocks instead of 24,00 blocks.
+The current unbounding period can be found at [general information](../staking-general-information) page.

 :::info
 If the delegator delegates to multiple SSNs and wishes to withdraw all rewards from SSNs, the user will need to call this transition multiple times, specifying a different SSN address each time.